OmarFarukMaruf/OmarFarukMaruf/README.md

-- 👋 Hi, I’m @OmarFarukMaruf
+- 👋 Hi, I’m @OmarFarukMaruf, A self-motivated and passionate individual who likes to face and solve new challenges.
-- 👀 I’m interested in programming
+- 👀 Experienced in Python, C++ Programming Languages (advanced)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as a software intern on Blockchain Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Interest in software engineering, high-performance computing, autonomous systems, optimization, efficiency, security, and blockchain.
-- 📫 How to reach me : https://www.linkedin.com/in/omar-faruk-maruf
+- 📫 How to reach me: linkedin.com/in/omar-faruk-maruf

 <!---
 OmarFarukMaruf/OmarFarukMaruf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.